-This effortless one pot oven roasted chicken in immune-boosting soup is just perfect for giving your body a bit of a pick me up when the weather changes.
-A whole chicken cooked in the oven surrounded by lemongrass, ginger, garlic, turmeric and a selection of your favorite root vegetables, it doesn't get much more comforting than this.
+This effortless lemongrass chicken soup made with a whole chicken is just perfect for giving your body a bit of a pick-me-up when the weather changes.
+A whole chicken cooked in one pot surrounded by lemongrass, ginger, garlic, turmeric, and a selection of your favorite root vegetables.
+Topped with a squeeze of lemon juice for some extra oomph, and you are good to go.

-If you are looking for something a little different to your traditional Oven Roasted Chicken dinner, but just as delicious, then this is it!
+If you are looking for something a little different from your traditional oven-roasted chicken dinner, but just as delicious, then this is it!

 Plus the added veggies ensure you have a full belly for longer!